-The MA/SID curriculum is designed to give students solid grounding in concepts and skills related to sustainable development, including topics such as the global political economy of poverty and inequality, natural and human ecology, climate change and livelihoods, and gender and human rights frameworks.
+The SID curriculum is designed to give students solid grounding in concepts and skills related to sustainable development, including topics such as the global political economy of poverty and inequality, natural and human ecology, climate change and livelihoods, and gender and human rights frameworks.
 The program also provides students with training in professional skills related to development policy and management.
 To accomplish this, certain courses are designated as required and others as electives.
-The MA/SID curriculum is reviewed and updated annually.
-The latest information on MA/SID course requirements and electives is distributed to all students and faculty prior to the start of the Fall semester.
+The program reviews and updates the SID curriculum annually.
+The latest information on SID course requirements and electives is distributed to all students and faculty prior to the start of the Fall semester.
 Most courses are 2-credit module courses, which last for seven weeks (or half a semester).
-Not all courses are offered each year, so check the latest listing.
+Not all courses are offered each year, so students should check the latest listing.

 Exemptions from certain required courses may be granted based on previous graduate-level study or professional experience.
-All requests for exemptions must be submitted to the academic advisor, who will consult with program leadership and relevant faculty for a determination.
-Students who request an exemption from a required course must be evaluated to determine whether their prior educational background, as documented on transcripts, or professional training and experience warrant the exemption.
+All requests for exemptions must be submitted to the SID Academic Advisor, who will consult with program leadership and relevant faculty for a determination.
+Students who request an exemption from a required course must be evaluated to determine whether their prior educational background, as documented on transcripts or professional training and experience warrant the exemption.

 Students who waive a course requirement must replace the waived course with one or more SID electives of total credit equal to the waived course.